 + Glen Campbell – I’ll be me / Trevor Albert and James Keach

-What have your seen, read or heard lately that you that you want to spread the word about?
+What have your seen, read or heard lately that you want to spread the word about?
 Drop me a line, I’m curious!

 Kindness in words creates confidence.